 Stage 3 (‘Thawing’ phase) – Typically 12-24

-A frozen shoulder can be reliably diagnosed by your doctor or physiotherapist by taking a history of your condition and by conducting a physical examination.
+A frozen shoulder can be reliably diagnosed by your clinician discussing your symptoms and by conducting a physical examination.

-A frozen shoulder will self-resolve in most cases.
+A frozen shoulder will improve over time in most cases.
 Treatment will depend on the stage of the condition and the levels of pain experienced.
 Initial management will focus on maintaining range of movement and strength.

 Exercises.
 Exercises to help regain flexibility to the affected shoulder joint:

 3×10 repetitions 3-4x per week